 It is legal for some shaders to provide an initializer for a particular uniform variable, while another shader does not, but all provided initializers must be equal.
+Similarly, when a layout location is used, it is not required that all declarations of that name include the location; only that those that include a location use the same location.

-4.3.6 Output Variables
+4.3.6.
+Output Variables

-Shader output variables are declared with a storage qualifier using the keyword out.
+Shader output variables are declared with the out storage qualifier.
 They form the output interface between the declaring shader and the subsequent stages of the OpenGL pipeline.
 Output variables must be declared at global scope.
 During shader execution they will behave as normal unqualified global variables.
 Their values are copied out to the subsequent pipeline stage on shader exit.
 Only output variables that are read by the subsequent pipeline stage need to be written; it is allowed to have superfluous declarations of output variables.

-There is not an inout storage qualifier at global scope for declaring a single variable name as both input and output to a shader.
-A variable also cannot be declared with both the in and the out qualifiers.
+There is not an inout storage qualifier for declaring a single variable name as both input and output to a shader.
+Also, a variable cannot be declared with both the in and the out qualifiers, this will result in a compile-time or link-time error.
 Output variables must be declared with different names than input variables.
 However, nesting an input or output inside an interface block with an instance name allows the same names with one referenced through a block instance name.

 Vertex, tessellation evaluation, and geometry output variables output per-vertex data and are declared using the out storage qualifier.
 Applying patch to an output can only be done in a tessellation control shader.
-Output variables can only be floating-point scalars, floating-point vectors, matrices, signed or unsigned integers or integer vectors, or arrays or structures of any these.
+It is a compile-time error to use patch on outputs in any other stage.